 Did you think I’d publish a whole list of tool reviews without mentioning a drill press from DeWalt?
 I am sure you didn’t because that wouldn’t make sense.
 With nearly a century of experience in producing some of the most high-performing tools on the market, DeWalt is trusted all over America and beyond.

 And so is the case with this beautiful drill press.
 Powered with a highly capable 10-amp motor, this drill press is nevertheless quite portable due to being lightweight.
 I do wish it came with more speed settings than just 300 and 450 RPM, but the 4″ drill is more than capable of handling even the toughest materials.

 Besides, using this thing is super easy thanks to its intuitive design and features.
 It comes with quick-release feed handles, which are made to be mounted on either side of the drill press, so if you have a small workspace, you’ll appreciate this feature.

 Meanwhile, the chuck system of the drill press has been integrated with classic DeWalt convenience; in this case, a quick-change mechanism that allows you to effortlessly swap chucks without any tool.

 All that being said, it must be admitted that this offering from DeWalt is quite pricey, particularly in the context of its minimal adjustability.
 However, for determined beginners who are looking to step up their woodworking game, this is a pretty good place to start, and it’s sure to last you a long time.

-This next pick has been selected by us specifically for the serious professional woodworkers who are reading this article.
-This highly rated offering from Jet is one of our favorite standing drill presses, and if you keep reading, it’ll become pretty evident why that is!
+This next pick has been selected by me specifically for experts as it is the best professional woodworking drill press.
+This highly rated offering from Jet is one of my favorite standing drill presses, and if you keep reading, it’ll become pretty evident why that is!

 Like working with steel or metal when you’re not working with wood?
 No problem.
 Boasting a powerful, robust 1-1/2 hp motor, this standing drill press is capable of undertaking the drilling operations of even the toughest of materials.